rmoyano/rafacheatsheet/docker/compose.md

 ## Management

-Create and start all the services from your configuration file.
+Create and start all the services from your configuration file:
 ```shell
 user@notebook:~/code$ docker compose up
 WARN[0000] /home/rmoyano/docker/docker-compose.yml: `version` is obsolete